What LSAT Score do I Need to Get into Stanford Law School?

 These conditions make Stanford Law School into what is known in the admissions game as a “Black Box.”
 In plain speech, this means that while bad scores might break you, good scores won’t necessarily make you.
-Because way more applicants than Stanford can admit have numbers in the range they are looking for, they will look to other factors to decide whether you will be accepted.
+Since Stanford has no shortage of qualified applicants, numbers alone won’t necessarily guarantee you a spot at this hyper-competitive school.

-The common belief among many applicants is that discovering the cure for a serious disease or writing a Booker prize-winning novel, along with having a good GPA and LSAT, might be enough to guarantee you admission to Stanford Law.
+The common belief among many applicants is that discovering the cure for a serious disease or writing a Booker prize-winning novel, along with having a good GPA and LSAT, might be enough to guarantee admission to Stanford Law.
 While this is somewhat of an exaggeration, the point is that there has to be something about you to gain admittance to Stanford Law.
 I wish that I could quantify precisely what this particular something is for future applicants but perhaps that is best left to the Associate Dean of Admissions, Faye Deal:

 Forget standing out.
 Don’t approach it that way.
 Don’t think about a “wow” factor.
 No need to do it up in a big and loud fashion.
 Instead, stop and think for a bit about what it is that you want to convey to me.
 We all have stories to tell, so your task is really to figure out which story you want to tell me.”

-Now here she is discussing how to write the personal statement which is part of the application process.
+In the above quote, she is discussing how to write the personal statement, which is part of the application process.
 However, the point stands that you don’t need some crazy “hook” such as being an Olympic athlete.
 What you likely do need to be is interesting, and you want to come across as such in your application.